habi/acinar-analysis-manuscript/manuscript.md

 The resulting visible light was magnified using a 10-times magnifying, diffraction-limited microscope lens and recorded with a 2048 × 2048 pixel CCD camera ([pco.2000](https://www.pco.de/specialized-cameras/pco2000/), PCO, Kelheim, Germany) with 14 bits dynamic range operated in 2 by 2 binning mode.
 As a result, in a single field of view, we were able to image a sample volume of a cube of 1.5 mm side length with a voxel side length of 1.48 μm, with the exposure time of the single projections varying between 160 and 200 ms.

-Since our samples were substantially larger than the field of view of the detector, we applied the so-called wide-field scanning method [@doi:10.1107/S0909049510019618] to increase the field of view horizontally.
+Since our samples were larger than the field of view of the detector, we applied the so-called wide-field scanning method [@doi:10.1107/S0909049510019618] to increase the field of view horizontally.
 For each sub-scan, we recorded 3578 projections and laterally stitched them so that their combined field of view covered the whole sample width.
 Additionally, two or three such wide-field scans were stacked vertically to match the sample height.